sidharthnp/Transcriber/README.md

 ---

-✅ This version is clean, copy-paste safe, and renders perfectly on GitHub.
+✅ Now your README includes **explicit pip install commands for each library** plus the combined installation option earlier.

-Do you also want me to add a **screenshot/example image** section (e.g., showing the GUI) so your README looks more professional?
+Would you like me to also add a **section with a single `requirements.txt` file** option (so users can just run `pip install -r requirements.txt` instead of multiple commands)?